umee-network/docs/docs/governance/asset-listing/asset-listing-guide.md

 # New Asset Listing Guide

-Umee allows users to lend and borrow a wide variety of assets across chains in a trustless manner.
-Umee follows a formal listing process that allows the protocol to [assess risk using a targeted framework](/governance/asset-listing/risk-assessment-methodology) that scrutinizes key risk areas including market risk (volume, volatility, market cap), centralization of asset, protocol risk, etc.
+## The Listing Process

-Anyone can submit a proposal for a new asset to be listed on Umee by creating a "New Asset Listing Proposal" thread on [Umee's governance forum](https://gov.umee.cc/).
-An off-chain poll is used to gauge community sentiment around a New Asset Listing Proposal, and the Umee Core team will submit an on-chain "Token Registry Proposal" for assets that gain clear support.
+1. Anyone can draft a proposal for a new asset to be listed on Umee by following the guide ([seen below](/governance/asset-listing/asset-listing-guide.html#creating-submitting-the-proposal)) to create a "New Asset Listing Proposal" thread on [Umee's governance forum](https://gov.umee.cc/).

-While all assets that are accepted by Umee's governance will be listed on Umee, different assets have different levels of risk that will be assessed by a risk team.
-Proposers should provide as much of the relevant information as possible to help Umee make an informed decision.
+2. Once the thread has been shared and discussed, the proposal author can follow the guide ([seen below](/governance/asset-listing/asset-listing-guide.html#creating-submitting-the-proposal)) to submit the New Asset Listing Proposal on-chain for a signaling vote.

+3. After community governance has signaled support for a New Asset Listing Proposal, Umee’s risk team will begin assessing the individual asset’s risk profile using a [targeted risk framework](/governance/asset-listing/risk-assessment-methodology) which includes extensive market simulation modeling in order to customize risk parameters for each individual asset.

+4. Once the appropriate risk parameters have been determined for an asset, Umee's governance facilitators will submit a Token Registry Proposal on-chain.

+5. When the Token Registry Proposal has passed the assets will automatically be available on Umee's markets.
+It is up to the Umee Core Team and other developers building on Umee to make timely adjustments to front ends to better incorporate new assets.

 <br>